Counseling and Advising Services

 - Transfer requirements

 Counseling services are available to Delta students during regular business hours of the Counseling/Advising and Career Services offices in D102.
-Stop in for a walk-in appointment or request service by calling 989-686-9330.
+Contact us to make an appointment by calling 989-686-9330.

 Emergency services after hours will be provided through Delta College Public Safety at 989-686-9111.